kgateway-dev/kgateway/docs/content/gloo_routing/virtual_services/routes/routing_features/transformations/_index.md

 As we will [see later](#templating-language), some of the templating features won't be available when treating the body as plain text.

 ##### ignoreErrorOnParse
-If set to true, Envoy will not throw an exception in case the body parsing fails.
+If set to `true`, Envoy will not throw an exception in case the body parsing fails.
+Defaults to `false`.

 ##### extractors
 Use this attribute to extract information from a request or response.
 It consists of a set of mappings from a string